-Vegetables and Sausage Tray Bake make a delicious low-carb, healthy dinner option.
+Try these Quick & Easy Vegetable and Sausage Tray Bake for a delicious, healthy dinner option.
 Made with meat-free sausages, carrots, parsnips, new potatoes, and seasoning this easy traybake is a fabulous meal in itself.

 They also make a delicious side dish for festive occasions like Thanksgiving, Christmas, or weekly Sunday Roast too.